JinyuanHu/FFT_AFM/README.md

 # FFT_AFM

-EMD denoising and Fourier transform used to analyze the D-periodic collagen fibrils in AFM images.
+EMD denoising and Fourier transform used to analyze the D-periodic collagen fibrils data in AFM images.